js-ferguson/myBlog/myBlog/references.md

 If the implementation is hard to explain, it's a bad idea.
 If the implementation is easy to explain, it may be a good idea.
 Namespaces are one honking great idea -- let's do more of those!

+Quick Cards is a quick reference for monsters and spells in D&D 5e.
+It is written primarily in JS6 and leans heavily on the dnd5eapi.
+Unfortunately the API is no longer in development, so some of the text encoding bugs in the API are carried over into the Quick Cards app.
+However, since it is just a few stray special characters that pop up in spell descriptions, it doesn't affect usability in a big way